4 min read Published December 09, 2025

 Think about a high-end jewelry store.
 The velvet is black.
 The cases are dark.
 Why?
 Because darkness focuses the eye.
 When the background recedes into the void, the object in the foreground—the diamond, the watch, the product—pops with incredible intensity.

 At WebGlo, we use Dark Mode strategically for clients who want to signal exclusivity.
+Our automotive clients, nightlife brands, and premium tech products all benefit from a dark-first design aesthetic.

 The Focus Factor